-Christmas cactus are relatively trouble-free succulent plants, but if your Christmas cactus leaves are red or purple instead of green, or if you notice Christmas cactus leaves turning purple on edges, your plant is telling you that something isn’t quite right.
+Christmas cacti are relatively trouble-free succulent plants, but if your Christmas cactus leaves are red or purple instead of green, or if you notice Christmas cactus leaves turning purple on edges, your plant is telling you that something isn’t quite right.
 Read on to learn about possible causes and solutions for reddish-purple Christmas cactus leaves.

 Why Do Christmas Cactus Leaves Turn Purple?